Sexually Transmitted Disease

 (Also Called 'STD (Sexually Transmitted Disease)')

 Sexually transmitted infections, commonly called STIs, are diseases that are spread by having sex with someone who has an STI.
-You can get a sexually transmitted disease from sexual activity that involves the mouth, anus, vagina, or penis.
+These conditions are also known as sexually transmitted diseases (STDs).
+You can get an STI from sexual activity that involves the mouth, anus, vagina, or penis.

 STIs are serious illnesses that require treatment.
 Some STIs, like HIV, cannot be cured and are deadly.
 By learning more about STIs, you can learn ways to protect yourself from these diseases.
 STIs include: